 Nope, she replies.
 I practiced healthy habits.
 And I believed in myself.

-To Katey, the habits she learned in Lean Eating are as much a part of her as her fingers and toes.
+To Katey, the habits she learned in Precision Nutrition Coaching are as much a part of her as her fingers and toes.
 Making healthy food and exercises decision is no longer a process — it’s natural.

 “It feels a lot more like living,” she says.
 “When I was in the middle of it, losing weight was at the forefront of my mind.
 Now, everything is a habit.”